pratiksingh1296/credit-risk-modeling/README.md

 ## 🚀 Live Demo
 👉 [Try the Credit Risk Predictor](https://credit-risk-default-predictor.streamlit.app/)

+---

 ## Project Overview

-This project demonstrates an end-to-end Credit Risk Pipeline that moves beyond simple classification.
-It focuses on producing well-calibrated probabilities of default (PD) and translating them into actionable business risk buckets
+This project demonstrates an end-to-end credit risk pipeline that moves beyond simple classification.
+It combines probability calibration, risk-based decisioning, model explainability, and a production-style Streamlit + FastAPI application architecture.

 Rather than optimizing for accuracy alone, the project emphasizes **risk ranking, probability calibration, and explainability**, closely mirroring how credit risk models are used in real financial institutions.